emiliosheinz/full-cycle-open-telemetry/README.md

 - **Language-specific API & SDK implementations** It lets you use the OpenTelemetry API to generate telemetry data with your language of choice and export that data to a preferred backend.
 - **K8s operator:** It is an implementation of a Kubernetes Operator.
 The operator manages the OpenTelemetry Collector and auto-instrumentation of the workloads using OpenTelemetry.
 - **Function as a Service assets:** Platforms that enable the development and execution of cloud-based programs.
 OpenTelemetry's community assets allow you to instrument and gain observability into the features, functions and applications you develop on FaaS platforms.

+## Instrumentation

+Instrumentation is essential for making a system observable, involving the emission of traces, metrics, and logs from its components.
+OpenTelemetry offers two primary methods for instrumentation:

+- **Code-based solutions:** These involve using official APIs and SDKs for various programming languages.
+They enable deep insight into the application, allowing the generation of rich telemetry directly from the code.
+This complements the telemetry produced by zero-code solutions.
+- **Zero-code solutions:** Ideal for quick start-ups or situations where modifying the application isn't feasible.
+These solutions provide detailed telemetry from libraries and the application environment, offering insights into the periphery of the application.